Skip to main content

 • Lets you access the Ethereum network directly without having to trust a third party service.

-• Software: Execution client, beacon node client (instructions for clients below), curl
+• Software: Execution node client, beacon node client (instructions for clients below), curl

 • OS: 64-bit Linux, Mac OS X 10.14+, Windows 10+ 64-bit